Dill Pickle Soup

 4 -6

 Did somebody say dill pickle soup?
 I did baby!
 This soup is seriously unreal.
 I know that I’m bias and all, but I promise you that if you love dill and dill pickles, you’re going to love this Polish-inspired soup dish.
-Pair this dish with Herbaland Apple Cider Vinegar gummies and you have a lunch of champions that’ll keep you energized all day long!
-Seriously perfect for fall.

 • Pickles: If you love dill and dill pickles, this dill pickle soup recipe is for you!
-You’re going to swoon over this soup
+You’re going to swoon over this soup.

 Pickles: Use dill pickles in this recipe.
 Don’t use any other type.
-You want that dill taste to compliment the fresh dill in this recipe.
+You want that dill taste to complement the fresh dill in this recipe.
 Pickles, like other fermented foods, can be great for your gut health and are rich in vitamins.

 1. Into a large soup pot, heat the butter till melted on medium heat.